 In the above example, the payback was somewhat long for locations already having utility power.
-However, for a location a few hundred feet from utility power, a 9-year payback might be acceptable (compared to trenching and running power lines).
+However, for a location a that can use intermittent solar power few hundred feet from utility power, a four-year payback might be acceptable (compared to trenching and running power lines).
 With incentives and comparing to a high cost to run utility power out to the location, the solar systems could be more economical out-right.
 For very remote locations, solar and/or wind power may be the only choice other than running a generator, which tends to be much more expensive.